Neil Brand: Music for films

-Brand has been accompanying silent films for over 17 years, regularly at the National Film Theatre on London's South Bank and throughout the UK and increasingly at film festivals and special events throughout the world.
-He wrote a new score for the restored 1929 film The Wrecker, released on DVD in November 2009.
+Brand wrote a new score for the restored 1929 film The Wrecker, released on DVD in November 2009.
 He followed this up in 2011 with a score for another recently restored film, Anthony Asquith's 1928 drama Underground: the new composition was premiered by the BBC Symphony Orchestra at the Barbican Centre in London.

 Brand regularly accompanies silent films with the skiffle band The Dodge Brothers (which includes Mark Kermode on double bass).
-Together they have played to White Oak, Beggars of Life, The Ghost That Never Returns, Hell's Hinges and City Girl.
+They have played to White Oak, Beggars of Life, The Ghost That Never Returns, Hell's Hinges and City Girl.

 Brand also composed a score for The Lodger.
 This is the score that is available on the Criterion Collection's release of the DVD.
 According to Brand, he looked to film noir motifs from composers such as Miklos Rosza when making this score.

-He has also written a book titled Dramatic Notes (1998) discussing the art of composing narrative music for the cinema, theatre, radio or television, and including interviews with various composers and directors.
+He has also written a book, Dramatic Notes (1998), discussing the art of composing narrative music for the cinema, theatre, radio or television, and including interviews with composers and directors.

 He has an occasional slot on BBC Radio 4's The Film Programme, analysing and deconstructing film music of various genres, illustrating his points with excerpts on the piano.